And need a chainsaw that’s not outrageously expensive or tough to handle?

-Here’s a list of the best homeowner chainsaws you can buy today.
+Here’s a list of the best chainsaws for home use you can buy today.
 I’ll start with the smallest size (6 inches) and work my way up (20 inches).

 Do you have a lot of tree pruning to do around the house?

 If so, this electric lopper chainsaw can help you get the work done quickly.

 The wrench handle design allows you to cut through limbs like you’re using a pair of scissors.
 And the razor-sharp teeth make it easy to use.

 To keep the chain lubricated, it includes an Automatic Oiler (Fixed Flow) that only needs a few drops of oil in the reservoir before each use to keep the chain in excellent cutting condition.

 Like all chainsaws, however, the chain can get loose over time.
 So, BLACK+DECKER included a special Tool-Less Chain Tensioning System that automatically sets the correct chain tension for you each time you loosen the two chain cover nuts.

 For a small handheld electric chainsaw made for light duties around the house, this lopper your best bet to help you speed through the work fast.

 Perhaps you need a chainsaw that can reach high up into the trees.

 If that’s the case, then this easy to use pole chainsaw is what you need.

 Its sole purpose is to cut tree limbs and thinner branches that are out of reach.
 The telescoping pole extends 8.7 feet in the air which gives the average height person a total reach of 14 to 15 feet from the ground.

 The weight of this electric chainsaw is perfect too, at 7 pounds.
 That’s light enough for anyone to use without getting fatigued too quickly.

 Like the last chainsaw review, this tool also includes an Automatic Oiler (Fixed Flow) to lubricate the bar.
 That means you never have to touch a thing to keep your chainsaw chain from getting overheated.

 The Tool-Less Chain Tensioning system is also effortless and takes just a simple turn of a screw to tighten or loosen the chain.